Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Main Results

 Notably, when the learning rate is infinitesimally small, i.e., $\eta \to 0$, GD in \eqref{eq:gd} reduces to gradient flow.
 Moreover, we initialize the weight matrices $\bW_l$ for all $l \in [L]$ using $\xi$-scaled orthogonal matrices for a constant $\xi > 0$, i.e.,

 where $\bm U \in \mathcal{O}^K$.
-It is worth noting that orthogonal initialization is widely used to train deep networks, which can speed up the convergence of GD; see, e.g., \citet{pennington2018emergence,saxe2013exact,xiao2018dynamical,Hu2020}.
+It is worth noting that orthogonal initialization is widely used to train deep networks, which can speed up the convergence of GD; see, e.g., \cite{pennington2018emergence,xiao2018dynamical,Hu2020}.

-\paragraph{Theoretical justification of \Cref{AS:2}.} Theoretically, we can prove the conditions outlined in Assumption \ref{AS:2} when the gradient flow is trained on a square and orthogonal data matrix using the results in \cite{arora2018optimization,yaras2023law}.
+\paragraph{Theoretical justification of Assumption~\ref{AS:2}.} Theoretically, we can prove the conditions outlined in Assumption \ref{AS:2} when the gradient flow is trained on a square and orthogonal data matrix using the results in \cite{arora2018optimization,yaras2023law,yaras2024compressible,kwon2023compressing}.

-\begin{prop} Suppose that the data matrix $\bm X \in \R^{d\times N}$ is square, i.e., $d=N$, and satisfies Assumption \ref{AS:1} with $\theta = 0$.
+\begin{proposition} Suppose that the data matrix $\bm X \in \R^{d\times N}$ is square, i.e., $d=N$, and satisfies Assumption \ref{AS:1} with $\theta = 0$.
 Suppose in addition that we apply GD \eqref{eq:gd} to solve Problem \eqref{eq:obj} with $\eta \to 0$ and the initialization in \eqref{eq:init}.
-If GD converges to a global optimal solution, then \eqref{eq:min norm}, \eqref{eq:bala}, and \eqref{eq:singu} hold with $\delta = \xi^2\sqrt{d-K}$, $\varepsilon = \xi$, and $\rho=0$. \end{prop} The proof of this proposition is deferred to \Cref{subsec:pf prop}.
-Although we can only prove \Cref{AS:2} in this restrictive setting, it actually holds in more general settings.
+If GD converges to a global optimal solution, then \eqref{eq:min norm}, \eqref{eq:bala}, and \eqref{eq:singu} hold with $\delta = \xi^2\sqrt{d-K}$, $\varepsilon = \xi$, and $\rho=0$. \end{proposition} The proof of this proposition is deferred to \Cref{subsec:pf prop}.
+Although we can only prove Assumption~\ref{AS:2} in this restrictive setting, we see empirically that it seems to hold in more general settings.
 We substantiate this claim by drawing support from empirical evidence and existing findings in the literature, as elaborated in the following.

-\paragraph{Empirical justifications of \Cref{AS:2}.} Here, we run GD \eqref{eq:gd} using the initiation \eqref{eq:init} on nearly orthogonal data satisfying Assumption \ref{AS:1}.
+\paragraph{Empirical justifications of Assumption~\ref{AS:2}.} Here, we run GD \eqref{eq:gd} using the initiation \eqref{eq:init} on nearly orthogonal data satisfying Assumption~\ref{AS:1}.
 We refer the reader to \Cref{subsec:theory_and_assump} for the experimental setup.
 After training, we plot the metrics of minimum norm residual, balancedness residual, and variance of singular values (see the legends in \Cref{fig:assump_2_all}) against depth (resp. width) in \Cref{fig:assump_2_all}(a) (resp. \Cref{fig:assump_2_all}(b)).
 It is observed that the magnitudes of these metrics are very small for different depths and widths of neural networks.
-This indicates that Assumption \ref{AS:2} approximately holds for GD in a broader setting.
+This indicates that Assumption~\ref{AS:2} approximately holds for GD in a broader setting.